(Please note that not all courses are taught each semester. Please connect with your advisor or check MaineStreet for the most recent course schedule)

 PPM 533 State Administration and Policy

-This course focuses on the management of state government and thecreation of policy at the state level.
-Students will develop an understanding of problems faced by managers in state government.
-Emphasis will be placed on state governments as innovators, as well as their role in comparison to federal and local government.
-This course will consist of two parts: understanding management aspects; and comparing practices leading to different state policies.
+Study of the management of state government and policy creation at the state level.
+Understanding of managerial problems confronting managers in state government.
+Emphasis on state governments as innovators and their role in comparison to federal and local government.
+The course is divided into two parts, understanding the management aspects and comparison of the practices that lead to different state policies.
 A comparative paper will be a major component of the course.
-Students will keep in touch with various states activities through the examination of various periodicals.
-Cr 3.
+Students will keep in touch with current activities of states through magazine and local papers regarding Maine state government.
+Most topics will be developed through article readings.
+Cr 3

 PPM 535 Managing in the Nonprofit Sector